 The successor volume Chess Strategy in Action was the Chesscafe Book of the Year.
 These two books explore and theorize how radically chess has changed since the early 20th century, and how old and supposedly ‘time-tested’ rules for the conduct of play have been replaced by broader and revolutionary practice over-the-board.

 Is this course for me?

 With over 30 hours of master-level instruction, you will be well prepared to face anything across the board.
-Featuring the high-quality production we’ve come to expect from ICC, this complete opening repertoire will help you win games up to and beyond 2100 level.
+Featuring the high-quality products we’ve come to expect from ICC, this complete opening repertoire will help you win games up to and beyond the 2100 level.